I have traveled extensively throughout the US for many years and enjoy helping people to make the most of their RV vacations.

 You can spend some time in Deadwood and Lead, two small mining towns that still exist today that were saved by casinos!
 There you will find museums, old gold mines and a famous cemetery where Wild Bill Hickok and Calamity Jane rest side by side.

-You can also journey to the Pine Ridge Indian Reservation, and if you are lucky, you will be able to attend a real Native American Pow Wow there.
-In the Fall, in Custer State Park, you can also see a real Mountain Man Rendezvous.
+You can also journey to the Pine Ridge Indian Reservation, and if you are lucky, you will be able to attend a real Native American powwow.
+In the fall, in Custer State Park, you can also see a real Mountain Man Rendezvous.

 Custer State Park has four lodges, ten campgrounds, six hiking trails, four lakes for fishing and boating, a summer theater, two small museums and even a small church for Sunday worship.